mlavi/hugo/content/post/devops-maturity-diagram.md

 |2|Deploy new workloads with configuration management|
 |3|Cattle everywhere: build test driven infra artifacts, hybrid cloud deployments, KPI driven operations|

-On April 26, I presented the DevOps Journey diagram to a large defense contractor and before I completed my explanation, one of the audience said, "we're a pet shop and depending on the team, we're between stage 0 and 0.5."
+The next week, on April 26, 2017: I presented the DevOps Journey diagram to a large defense contractor and before I completed my explanation, one of the audience said,
+ "we're a pet shop and depending on the team, we're between stage 0 and 0.5."

 The first diagram was incredibly effective, but I knew I was conflating many